• Skip to primary navigation

 Much as I love spending a lot of time in the kitchen coming up with new concoctions, sometimes it's the simple recipes that do the trick.

-And these 3 ingredient oat waffles do just that.
+And these 3 ingredient healthy oat waffles do just that.
 Chewy, satisfying and delicious, they're the ultimate vegan gluten free waffles without all the extra rubbish thrown in.

 Don't have a waffle iron?
 No problem.
 Use this 3 Ingredient Vegan Pancake Recipe instead.